title Factor

 YouTube's algorithm surfaces videos that earn clicks from impressions.
 Different framing styles trigger different psychological responses — a question creates a knowledge gap the viewer wants to close, while an accusation activates tribal identity and outrage.
 The framing you choose determines who clicks and how fast.

-Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on videos in the top 10% of views (from a quantile regression).
-Use the Top 10% column to see factors that disproportionately help videos that go big.
+Each value below shows two numbers when available: Regular/Shorts is the effect on a typical video, and Top 10% is the effect on the videos that broke out (top decile of views).
+Use the Top 10% column to see what disproportionately helps videos that go big.

 List Number

-Regular +61% Shorts +72% Top 10% +75% SIGNIFICANT p = 0.014 · vs. average
+Regular +46% Shorts +45% Top 10% +28% SOLID · vs. average

 The title uses a number to promise a structured, scannable breakdown.
 Signals the viewer will get organized, digestible information.